boardsource/pegBoards/docs/Peg_Client/LED.md

 configure.

-To change the color of any led you can pick a color in the color picker down below, then select a key you want to change, and push the "set" button next to the color picker.
+To change the color of any led you can pick a color in the color picker down below, then select a key you want to change, and push the "Apply" button next to the color picker.
 To the right of the color picker you will see a grid of colors these are every color currently being used on your board from there you can set them just as if